'Dog Bite Menace Rising' : Supreme Court Refuses To Modify Directions To Remove Stray Dogs From Public Places

-The Court dismissed a bunch of applications seeking modifications to the directions issued by the Court in November last year.
-In other words, the stray dogs picked up by authorities from the premises of public places must be confined to shelters.
+The bench comprising Justice Vikram Nath, Justice Sandeep Mehta and Justice NV Anjaria dismissed a bunch of applications seeking modifications to the directions issued by the Court in November last year.

 The Court also dismissed applications challenging the Standard Operating Procedure issued by the Animal Welfare Board of India.
 In the judgment pronounced today, the Court referred to reports about "deeply disturbing incidents" of dog attacks against children.
 Young children have been mauled, old people attacked, and even international travellers have faced dog attacks.

-The Court said that the problem had a "staggering dimension" and the "continued recurring of such incidents" reflected a deficiency in implementation of the directions.
+The Court said that the problem had a "staggering dimension" and the "continued recurrence of such incidents" reflected a deficiency in the implementation of the directions.

 The Court directed that erring officials, who fail to carry out the directions, will be liable to contempt and disciplinary action.